zelazobeton/cognitive-exercises-frontend/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-## Docker

-Frontend does not start automatically with container as it has to be started after backend is set up.
-One needs to enter bash in the container by using "docker exec -it {container_name} bash" and run "service nginx start".
-Docker compose file is not to be run on its own.
-It should be copied into docker compose file that runs all the services.

 ## Further help